AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md

 * When it is selected, you receive an informational warning when you delete a task or issue.
 The warning reminds you that if the task or issue has logged hours, they will either be moved to the project or deleted.
 You can configure whether the hours are deleted or moved to the project in the Timesheet & Hours Preferences area of the Setup.
 After you confirm that you have seen the warning, the task or issue is deleted.
 For more information about configuring Timesheet & Hours Preferences, see [Configure timesheet and hour preferences](../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).

    >[!TIP]
    >
-  >When you delete a project with tasks and issues that have logged hours, the logged hours are either deleted or they are preserved according to the settings in the Timesheet & Hours Preferences area of Setup.
+   >When you delete a project with tasks and issues that have logged hours, the logged hours are either deleted or they are preserved according to the settings in the [!UICONTROL Timesheet & Hours Preferences] area of Setup.
 The warning message does not display when deleting a project.

 * When you deselect this option, you receive a prohibitive warning when you delete a task or issue with logged hours, or when you delete a project with hours logged for its tasks or issues.
 The warning specifies that the administrator does not allow for tasks or issues with logged hours to be deleted.
 The tasks, issues , or projects that have hours logged for tasks and issues cannot be deleted.